fennel-ai/client/docs/pages/concepts/source.md

 Many data sources don't need an explicit cursor and instead use other implicit mechanisms to track and save ingestion progress.

+### Disorder
+Fennel, like many other streaming systems, is designed to robustly handle out of order data.
+If there are no bounds on how out of order data can get, internal state maintained by Fennel can become very large.
+Unlike many other streaming systems (like Flink or Spark streaming), Fennel keeps this state on disk, not RAM, which eliminates OOM issues.
+But even then, it's desirable to garbage collect this state when all data before a timestamp has been seen.

+This is usually handled by a technique called [Watermarking](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-102/) where max out of order delay is specified.
+This max out of order delay of a source is called `disorder` in Fennel, and once specified at source level, is respected automatically by each downstream pipeline.

+### CDC
+Fennel natively supports change data capture (aka CDC) as well as other modes of ingestion (e.g. `append`).
+You can configure the `cdc` parameter to specify how should your data be interpreted and converted to valid change log data.
+More often than not, you'd choose `append` to signify that all incoming rows should be appended to the dataset such that there are no deletes/updates.

 ### Preproc
 The `preproc` field in the source provides a way to ingest a column that doesn't exist.
 Instead, it is either given a default value or to base the value of that column on another column.

-### CDC
-Fennel natively supports change data capture (aka CDC) as well as other modes of ingestion (e.g. `append`).
-You can configure the `cdc` parameter to specify how should your data be interpreted and converted to valid change log data.

 ### Since
 The `since` field in the source provides a way to ingest data from a specific time onwards from the source.